 Manual normalization, normalization using a liquid handling system, and normalization using a microplate reader are some methods employed for this process.
 However, automated systems are increasingly preferred due to their higher accuracy, reproducibility, and efficiency, as well as their reduced risk of contamination.

 The technique is commonly used in a variety of molecular biology workflows, including:

 The OT-2 is a bench-top liquid handler designed to be accessible and flexible enough to automate many common applications.

-Concentration normalization is difficult because it requires precise measurements and calculations.
+DNA normalization is difficult because it requires precise measurements and calculations.
 Even a small error can significantly affect the final results.
 It is also time-consuming and laborious, especially when dealing with large numbers of samples.